jcoreio/jscodeshift-transport/README.md

 ```

 The correct relative path will be used in each replacement, relative to the file
 being processed.
 It will work just as well if you swap the `--find` and
 `--replace` values, restoring the original module names.

 ## Requirements

-* Node 8 or greater
+- Node 8 or greater

 ## `require`s it's not magic enough to handle

-* scopes where `require` is redeclared, e.g. requires inside a
+- scopes where `require` is redeclared, e.g. requires inside a
   `function (require) { ... }` will be ignored, if you're doing that,
-  *please stahp*
+  _please stahp_
-* computed require paths (any argument besides a string literal)
+- computed require paths (any argument besides a string literal)

 ## CLI

 Run `index.js` in this repo with `jscodeshift` and pass two options to it:

-* `--find=<VALUE>`: The module name to find, just like you would use in an
+- `--find=<VALUE>`: The module name to find, just like you would use in an
   `import` or `require` statement, relative to the current working directory:
   Paths to local files must be absolute or begin with ../ or ./; otherwise,
   it is assumed you meant an import from `node_modules`.
-* `--replace=<VALUE>`: The module name to replace it with, just like you would
+- `--replace=<VALUE>`: The module name to replace it with, just like you would
   use in an `import` or `require` statement, relative to the current working directory:
   Paths to local files must be absolute or begin with ../ or ./; otherwise,
   it is assumed you meant an import from `node_modules`.

+It's also possible to do regex replacement on module names:

+- `--regex=1`: Treat `--find` as a `RegExp` and find module names that match it,
+  and regex replace `--find` with `--replace` on the module names
+- `--flags=<FLAGS>`: Regular expression flags to use for `--regex`

 ```sh
 npm i -g jscodeshift